neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 as another [AuxVariable](https://mooseframework.inl.gov/syntax/AuxVariables/index.html)
 which we name `thm_temp`.
-Finally, the MOOSE heat conduction module will send the heat flux to [!ac](THM), so we add a variable named `flux` that we will use to compute the heat flux.
+Finally, the MOOSE heat conduction module will send the heat flux to [!ac](THM), so we add a variable named `flux` that we will use to compute the heat flux using the [DiffusionFluxAux](https://mooseframework.inl.gov/source/auxkernels/DiffusionFluxAux.html) auxiliary kernel.

 !listing /tutorials/gas_assembly/solid.i
   start=AuxVariables
   end=Executioner

 We use functions to define the thermal conductivities.
-We compute the material properties for the [!ac](TRISO) compacts as volume averages of the various constituent materials.
+The material properties for the [!ac](TRISO) compacts are taken as volume averages of the various constituent materials.
 We will evaluate the thermal conductivity for the boron carbide as a function of temperature by using `t` (which *usually* is interpeted as time) as a variable to represent temperature.
 This is syntax supported